Skip to main content

 Credit: Gaelle Beri

 Visit Glasgow for the ultimate urban Scottish experience.
-Enjoy a distillery tour, take a whirl at a ceilidh, get a photo with a Highland cow or tap your toes to some live traditional music in a local pub or at a world-renowned festival.
+Enjoy a distillery tour, take a whirl at a ceilidh, get a photo with a Highland cow or tap your toes to some live traditional music at a world-renowned festival.
 You can also discover the taste of Scotland with a meal at a Scottish restaurant.
 Visit our Scottish experiences page for more info.

 6. Ever-evolving food scene

-Glasgow was named one of the 'top 5 cities for food and drink in the UK' in 2021 by Which? thanks to its ever-evolving food and drink scene.
-The city is known for its mix of cool, quality and affordable venues.
+Glasgow is known for its mix of cool, quality and affordable venues.
 From brunch to afternoon tea, street food to Michelin star dining, Scottish seafood to plant-based menus, the city has plenty of tasty options.
 Visit our eat & drink pages for inspiration.

 7. History and heritage